Ballroom Dancing = Partnership

 The Foxtrot has been a standard of American social dances since 1913.

 Harry Fox first introduced it.
-It became popular in the 1930′s and remains popular until today.
+It became popular in the 1930s ′s and remains popular today.

-Its basic components are walking steps and side steps, which vary in length to conform to a wide range of tempos.
-The Foxtrot is highly versatile and provides an excellent foundation for many of the other ballroom dances.
-Lots of patterns dancers used in the Foxtrot are also used in the Waltz choreography.
+Its essential components are walking and side steps, which vary in length to conform to a wide range of tempos.
+The Foxtrot is highly versatile and provides an excellent foundation for many other ballroom dances.
+Many of the patterns dancers use in the Foxtrot are also used in the Waltz choreography.

-Being flirtatious and playful among Smooth dances, Foxtrot became a favourite dance for the wedding dance choreography.
+Being flirtatious and playful among Smooth dances, Foxtrot became a favourite dance in wedding dance choreography.

-Many newly married couples often use this dance as a Wedding First Dance.
-Its simplicity and showmanship give a great base for the gliding movement around the dance floor.
+Many newly married couples use this dance as their Wedding First Dance.
+Its simplicity and showmanship provide a great base for the gliding movement around the dance floor.

 Viennese Waltz